Aug. 23, 2018

 The transition to college life at Saint Vincent begins the moment freshmen set foot on campus.
 “New students and their families experience our hospitality – one of the most important characteristics of this Catholic, Benedictine college of which we are most proud,” Wicks continued.
 “As in past years, each arriving vehicle will be greeted by enthusiastic upperclass orientation committee volunteers who provide valet baggage service to the residence hall rooms, a longstanding tradition most appreciated by family members who might otherwise expect to be making repeated trips to unload books, clothes, computers and other essentials.
 The orientation committee at Saint Vincent takes pride in helping others during the move-in process.”

-About 450 freshmen will move into one of the 21 “pods” in Saint Benedict Hall, an all-freshman residence hall on campus.
+Saint Vincent freshmen will move into one of the 21 “pods” in Saint Benedict Hall, an all-freshman residence hall on campus.
 A pod is a group of 10 to 12 rooms that share lounge areas and bathrooms.
 Students will begin classes three days later on Aug.
-28.
+27.

 Some activities sound ominous but aren’t.
-Pod Wars bring students together for friendly competitions that provide bonding and fun with themes such as human battleship, talent show, SVC trivia and an ultimate finish finale.
+Pod Wars bring students together for friendly competitions that provide bonding and fun with themes such as human battleship, sand castle building competition, scavenger hunt and an ultimate finish finale.

-Other planned activities include Human Battleship, a trip to Skyzone, Sports Night, a Pig Roast and Luau, a Lip Sync Battle and many other fun and exciting activities to introduce classmates.
+Other planned activities include a trip to the Animal Encounter at Pittsburgh Zoo and PPG Aquarium, Gateway Clipper Night, Sports Night, a Pig Roast and Luau, a Singing Bee and many other fun and exciting activities to introduce classmates.

 Saint Vincent Orientation also includes a big brother/big sister program that pairs every new student with an upperclass mentor, an academic orientation and freshman seminar, meetings on career planning, drug and substance abuse education, personal safety and Benedictine values and an online parent program.